Phones · Resale guide

 Essential Checks

-- Verify fingerprint sensor works — Set up a fingerprint and test unlocking the device multiple times.
+- Verify Fingerprint Sensor.
+Set up a fingerprint and try unlocking multiple times.
+It should be quick and accurate on the first try.

-- Check for screen burn-in — Open a full-screen white image at maximum brightness.
-Look for any faint shadows or ghosting from static elements.
+- Check for Screen Burn-In.
+Open a full-screen white image at maximum brightness.
+Look for faint ghosting or discoloration, especially around navigation or notification icons.

-- Check for water damage — Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white/silver sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant water contact.
+- Check for Water Damage.
+Remove the SIM tray and use a flashlight to look for the Liquid Contact Indicator (LCI).
+If pink or red, the phone has had water contact.

 |---|---|